rest-for-physics/feminos-daq/README.md

 This process has no options and will read the root file and output a `TRestRawSignalEvent` for each event in the input feminos-root file.

-Even though the `--fast-compression` files and the regular more compressed files are different in size and take different times to write, we have measured no difference in the time it takes to process the files with the `TRestRawFeminosRootToSignalProcess`.
+Even though the `--compression=fast` files and the regular more compressed files are different in size and take different times to write, we have measured no difference in the time it takes to process the files with the `TRestRawFeminosRootToSignalProcess`.